How to put your finances on the right path to retirement

 With retirement now on the horizon, here are a few things you can do to keep your finances on track as you approach the finish line:

-- If you’ve taken a leave of absence at any time during your education career, it’s a good idea to buyback all eligible pension credit (buying back credit helps you maximize the value of your pension and ensures you’ll reach your 85 factor at your earliest possible date)
+- If you’ve taken a leave of absence at any time during your education career, it’s a good idea to buyback all eligible pension credit (buying back credit helps you maximize the value of your pension and ensures you’ll reach your 85 or 90 factor at your earliest possible date).
+Keep in mind, there are rules regarding when and how the buyback can be made.
+Contact OTPP or OMERS for specifics

 - Pay your mortgage off faster by switching to accelerated mortgage payments (because you should aim to be mortgage-free by the time you retire)